 Commencement ceremonies only occur once a year at the close of the spring semester.
-Each of the 3 graduating terms (spring, summer, and fall) are encouraged to share in the celebration of their dedication and achievement Permission to participate in commencement activities does not equate to verified completion of a degree.
-The student is responsible for fulfilling degree requirements and clearing degree conferral with the Office of the Registrar. for graduation rests with the individual student.
+Each of the 3 graduating terms (fall, spring, and summer) are encouraged to share in the celebration of their dedication and achievement.
+Permission to participate in commencement activities does not equate to verified completion of a degree, and students should only request to participate if they are within 6.0 credits from completion and will pre-register for summer enrollment.
+Only under exceptional circumstances and with written request to Registrar, will consideration be given to allow someone needing over 6 credits permission to participate in commencement activities.
+The student is responsible for fulfilling degree requirements and clearing degree conferral with the Office of the Registrar.

-The JBLM campus commencement ceremony for students serving in the military takes place in February.
-JBLM students wishing to attend both the JBLM and Lacey campus ceremonies may do so.
-Students enrolled through Centralia College, Everett Community College and Tacoma Community College participate in the spring ceremony on the Lacey campus.
+The ELD commencement ceremony for students graduating in fall, spring, and summer will take place in May.
+ELD students wishing to attend both the ELD commencement and Lacey campus ceremonies may do so.
+Students enrolled through Centralia College and Tacoma Community College participate in the spring ceremony on the Lacey campus.